Our farm is 10 acres of rich, "flattish" land with lazy slopes allowing good drainage.

 FF is set on a beautiful open pasture.
 The farm is on county land (Carroll County), and within the Eureka Springs' School District (with a school bus-stop nearby).

-My neighbor, Phil, is a bee-keeper who does not live on his land.
+My neighbor, Phil, is a bee-keeper who does not live on his land but who works there year round.
 There is no “problem” activity in our area such as chemical agriculture or chicken houses (which are otherwise common in our area).
 The farm is tucked away, yet 2 minutes away from a gas station/convenience store and 5 minutes away from a commercial center that includes a supermarket, a hardware store and several restaurants.
 The closest hospitals are in Eureka Springs and Berryville (22 miles out).

 Access to the farm is ¼ mile from the highway on a